linevych/posts/posts/en/jenkins-for-django.md

 [DigitalOcean](https://m.do.co/c/6463f665f8bc){:rel=nofollow} droplet for $20/mo will ideally pass your needs.

-First we need to create user for our jenkins instance:
+First we need to create user for our CI future CI server:

 ```
 :::bash